Manuel Mora (musician): Musical career

 Mora formed, co-owned, and managed "Trio America", for which he sang and played guitar.
 Trio America toured throughout California during the mid 20th century, playing corridos and rancheras, mostly for campesinos and their families working in the central Californian agricultural industry.
 Additionally, during this time, Mora began recording for a variety of Mexican music record companies.
 Soon, Mora and his Trio America became increasingly popular in the Los Angeles Mexican music circuit, partially due to their collaboration with the Grammy Award-winning Mariachi Los Camperos.
 Later in his career, Mora recorded with Crown Records as the guitar soloist on an album entitled Classical Mexican Folk Music.
-Recordings for this album were featured on eight releases and sold world wide except in Cuba and the USSR.
+Recordings for this album were featured on eight releases and sold worldwide except in Cuba and the USSR.

 Radio

 Mora was an active member of AFTRA for thirty years.
 He was a Disc Jockey for ten years at KBLA in Burbank, California, for fifteen at KRHM (now 102.7 KIIS FM), and was the only Mexican American regularly featured on The Steve Allen Show.
 At KRHM he pioneered Spanish language music programming, thus incorporating his desire to promote Hispanic musicians and their artistic endeavors into his music and radio career.